Nintendo Expects To Sell 26% More Switch Consoles In 2021 Over Previous Estimate

 Why It Matters: Nintendo has been hesitant to hike forecasts even though Switch has enjoyed robust sales.
 According to Reuters, the company said that a boost from stay-at-home consumers due to the pandemic might be transitory.

-Sony Corporation's (NYSE: SNE) PlayStation 5 and Microsoft Corporation's (NASDAQ: MSFT) Xbox Series X go on sale on Nov.
+Sony Corporation’s (NYSE: SNE) PlayStation 5 and Microsoft Corporation’s (NASDAQ: MSFT) Xbox Series X go on sale on Nov.
 10 and Nov.
-12, respectively, according to the Financial Times.
+12, respectively, according to Financial Times.

 Sony intends to sell 100 million units of PS5, while Microsoft is more focused on the number of players and the time they spend gaming.